xn-02f/Proxy-pac.js/README.md

   `$ npm update proxy-pac.js`

 **Note**: This project is developing. <br>
-These files can be used currently as pac file for you proxy (eg. shadowsocks) on linux.
+These files can be used currently as pac file for you proxy (eg. shadowsocks) on linux, Mac, even Windows.

 > LICENSE: [GPL-3.0](https://github.com/huiyifyj/Proxy-pac.js/blob/master/LICENSE)